-Although every traveller and trip will be different, every travel first aid kit should contain some basic items covering many common situations.
-Here is our recommended travel first aid kit contents list, in no particular order of priority.
-Brand names will vary per country however we have tried to keep the list as generic as possible.
-The first section is our recommendation for a basic first aid contents list, and at the end we have covered the more optional stuff in a first aid kit.
+Although every traveller and trip will be different, every best first aid kit for backpacking should contain some basic items covering many common situations.
+Here is our recommended best first aid kit for backpacking contents list, in no particular order of priority.
+Brand names will vary per country, however, we have tried to keep the list as generic as possible.
+The first section is our recommendation for a basic first aid contents list, and at the end, we have covered the more optional stuff in a first aid kit.

 This section contains our recommendations of items that should be on most, if not every, first aid kit supplies list.